 I happened upon the Emecole 555 product after an extensive on-line study of concrete slab crack repair products and techniques.
-I felt comfortable choosing Emecole after reading their extensive online literature (the video is really helpful) and called Emecole to verify it was suitable for my particular problem.
+I felt comfortable choosing Emecole after reading their extensive online literature and called Emecole to verify it was suitable for my particular problem.

 Emecole 555 Fast polyurea resin appeared to be ideal because:

 - It is very strong in tension strength.
 At over 4000 PSI, Emecole is stronger than concrete.

 - It is a thin liquid that penetrates deeply into the crack, filling all voids.

 - It soaks into the concrete to form a high strength chemical bond.

 - The sanded and cured material is similar to concrete in texture and color.

 If you already have the “Jake” tool dual-cartridge dispensing gun, the refill kits are less expensive.

 Emecole 555 has a shelf-life of 1 year.
 If you follow the dispensing instructions to avoid cross contamination, a cartridge pack can be partially used, capped off and saved for later.